bpinzone/TetrisAI/README.md

 We know the move Jeff intends to make, and how the board will look when that piece lands, so we know what the board should look like the next time we get to move.
 When Jeff is about to clear some lines and cause the sparkles, or when the board is just unusually bright, we figured we were better off using what we think the board will look like next rather than a sparkly mess.

-There are pitfalls to this "going blind" approach: your previous reading of the game might be wrong, the game can insert lines of blocks sent by your opponents (though it seems to do so only after placements that didn't clear any lines), and you might misplace a block.
+There are pitfalls to this "going blind" approach: your previous reading of the game might be wrong, the game can insert lines of blocks sent by your opponents (though it won't do so if your move clears a line), and you might misplace a block.
 Still, we found "going blind" in sparkly scenarios to be very useful, and we ended up with a computer vision pipeline that, for our purposes, was good enough.

 The Brain
 -------

 The goal of Jeff's brain is to take a text-based representation of the game state and determine what move should come next.
 Then it determines which buttons Jeff's hands need to press and passes the list of buttons on to Jeff's hands.

 Our plan was simple: write a fast Tetris implementation that would allow us to provide our board state (including the upcoming pieces for our next few moves), then search all possible sequences of moves we could make with depth-first search, find the one that ended up with the best board, and perform the first block placement of that optimal move sequence.
-There were only two small problems: we didn't know how to define what board state was "best", and even if we did, there were too many possibilities to search through while still running in real time.
+There were only two small problems: we didn't know how to define what board state was "best", and searching all possible sequences of block placements threatened to be too slow to run at real time if we wanted to consider more than 2 or 3 block placements in advance.

 ### What is a 'good' game state?